zer0def/nginxinc-kubernetes-ingress/docs/content/overview/product-telemetry.md

 - **AppProtectVersion** The AppProtect version
 - **IsPlus** Represents whether NGINX is Plus or OSS
 - **InstallationFlags** List of command line arguments configured for NGINX Ingress Controller
+- **BuildOS** The base operating system image in which NGINX Ingress Controller is running on.

 ---